Tom Alciere for Congress, 2024: An Orthodox Libertarian Extremist

 Remember in 2021 when thousands of refugees were living under a bridge in Del Rio, Texas?
 President Biden sent in gun-toting goons in bulletproof vests to round them up and ultimately force them onto jets bound for Toussaint Louverture International Airport.

-I ask because I know that many voters don’t give a fire truck about the refugees, deported to a place where they have no job, no home, and many don’t even speak Creole.
+Did you see how things were at the supermarket then?
+Many voters don’t give a fire truck about the refugees, deported to a place where they have no job, no home, and many don’t even speak Creole.
 You care when there is no strawberry yogurt, and, poor babies, you have to settle for raspberry yogurt, because factory managers have trouble hiring enough workers.
 Those refugees wanted to work.
 As the song goes,

 Well, tonight, thank God it’s them, instead of you.